THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 of all the East Asian people can be traced to Shem.

 Shem means honourable name, which fits well with East Asian cultural values.

 In the Hebrew Bible, God is referred to as ‘The Honourable Name’ (HA-SHÈM),

 thus associating God with the people of Shem.
 In Genesis 10:21, Shem is called

 “the father of all the children of Eber,” meaning the Hebrew people.
 The word

 Hebrew means ‘of Eber,’ or ‘descended from Eber.’
 Gen. 10:25,

-The Hebrew race has thus descended from Eber in two branches: Peleg and
+The Hebrew race has therefore descended from Eber in two branches: Peleg

 Joktan’s family of thirteen sons is the largest family of early Bible times.
 Only